 The name is said to reflect the ability of the opera company to “rise from the ashes”.
 A tour of the inside will likely inspire awe with its grandeur and magnificence.
 Full price tours cost €11.

-Without a doubt, 3 days in Venice is a reasonable amount of time to see the city’s main attractions and landmarks.
+You only need to spend a few days in Venice to get your fill.
+With 3 days, you will have more than enough time to see the city’s main attractions and landmarks.
 Venice is a pedestrian only city, so time is hardly wasted on transportation.

 The following is a breakdown of each day with a focus on maximizing the number of sights you can see.
 Adjust the itinerary to meet your personal Venice trip goals.